 In the nearly 50 years since the 2 fils rate was set Kuwait, like the other GCC states, has gone from an impoverished, underdeveloped desert backwater to a high-tech country with sprawling malls, high-rise towers, large homes, fast cars and huge industries built around extracting and refining hydrocarbons.

 Kuwaitis enjoy one of the highest standards of living in the world.
 They have excellent health and education facilities.

 In the midst of a desert, they have an abundance of very cheap water.
 They live in a constantly air conditioned environment.

-And underpinning this comfortable lifestyle are hugely subsidised energy rates.'Vicious circle'
+And underpinning this comfortable lifestyle are hugely subsidised energy rates.

 The GCC states - Saudi Arabia, Kuwait, Bahrain, Oman, Qatar and the United Arab Emirates - have some of the fastest growing populations in the world.

 An Economist Intelligence Unit (EIU) report says that by 2020 the total population of the Arab Gulf states, including Yemen, is forecast to increase by a third, to 53 million people.
 The vast majority will be under 25 years of age.